ooddle

 The Worry Window

 Set a 15-minute window each day, ideally not at night, where you allow yourself to think about money.
 Outside that window, when worry surfaces, write the thought down and tell yourself it will be addressed during the window.
+The brain, oddly, accepts this.
+It stops looping the same thought when it knows there is a scheduled time for it.

 • Lower the stakes mentally.
 Ask yourself what the next 24 hours actually require, not the next 6 months.
+Most worry is borrowed from the future.

 • Limit news intake.
 Constant economic news amplifies a threat your body already feels.
+One check a day is plenty.

 When to Use These Tools